JLefebvre55/CPS-Services-Kiosk/README.md

 # CPS Services Kiosk <!-- omit in toc -->
 Kiosk web portal for all the civilian-facing services offered by the Cobourg Police Services.
+Built as part of my internship with the Venture13 Policetech Accelerator.

 ## Table of Contents <!-- omit in toc -->